Kyle Martin (footballer): Local football and VFL; numerous awards (2009–2012)

-In 2009, at the age of 19, Martin caught the attention of recruiters following a breakout year playing in Melbourne's Eastern Football League for the Noble Park Football Club where he won the club's best & fairest award.
-Martin spent a further two seasons at Noble Park before joining Frankston in 2012, going on to win the club champion trophy in his first season.
+In 2009, at the age of 19, Martin caught the attention of recruiters following a breakout year playing in Melbourne's Eastern Football League for the Noble Park Football Club where he won the club's best and fairest award.
+Martin spent a further two seasons at Noble Park, winning the best and fairest again in 2011, before joining Frankston in 2012, where he went on to win the club champion trophy in his first season.